 We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household ("personal information").

-Categories of personal information collected, disclosed and sold by this website from consumers within the last twelve (12) months include the following:
+Categories of personal information collected by this website from consumers within the last twelve (12) months include the following: